What are the top private animation schools of 2020?

 The MFA requires 90 credit hours of study, with many of the same courses as the MA program.
 Additional courses include Media Theory and Application, and Storyboarding and Previsualization.
 MFA students will also complete Animation MFA Thesis Exploration and Research, Animation MFA Thesis Visual Component Production, and Animation MFA Thesis Completion.
 A Graduate Internship is also part of the program.

 Graduates of SCAD’s animation programs have landed positions at major studios such as Walt Disney Animation Studios, Digital Domain, and Bento Box Entertainment.

-Tisch School of the Arts houses the Maurice Kanbar Institute of Film and Television.
-The Institute’s Department of Animation and Digital Arts offers a BFA in Film and Television with an Animation Core in Production and an MFA in Animation and New Media.
+Founded in 1965, Tisch School of the Arts is part of NYU.
+The school houses the Maurice Kanbar Institute of Film and Television, home of the Department of Animation and Digital Arts.
+The Institute offers a BFA in Film and Television with an Animation Core in Production and an MFA in Animation and New Media.
 The two-year MFA program is also offered at Tisch Asia.

 The Animation Area of the Kanbar Institute of Undergraduate Film & Television at NYU Tisch School of the Arts began in 1979.
 The program had just three classes: Art & Design, Animation I, and Animation II.
 For the 1980-1981 academic year, the program was home to 80 students enrolled in five classes.
 In 2013, the program enrolled 461 students.
 Today, the program serves hundreds of students from 48 states and 39 countries.